 Learn more about Cedar’s additional contributions to the world on her website, www.CedarBarstow.com.

-Dr. Amanda Aguilera is a consultant, teacher and strategist in the area of power-and-equity consciousness and conflict resolution.
+Dr. Amanda Aguilera (she/her/ella) is a consultant and facilitator in the area of power-and-equity consciousness and conflict resolution.
 Driven by her core values of curiosity, courage, and connection, Amanda is adept at putting things together in new ways, creating visuals that help make learning more accessible, and communicating complex ideas in simple ways.

 Amanda has a commitment to be courageous in the service of reducing and repairing harm in relationship and promoting the cultural shift toward power-and-equity consciousness, conflict positivity and conflict competency.

 At the core of her academic and personal passion is the advancement in understanding social power dynamics and deepening the personal and collective uses of power in the world with wisdom and compassion.

 Her doctoral dissertation focused on the dynamics of shame and power in the justice system and she continues to develop theoretical models in the intrapersonal and interpersonal experiences of power dynamics, including the integration of neurobiology, contemplative practices and restorative practices as they relate to power differentials.

 Ritu (she/her) began with a thirst for understanding the complexities of human behavior and the desire to help individuals lead emotionally healthy lives.
 Pursuing a pre-doctoral degree in clinical psychology provided her with a solid foundation to delve into the human mind and emotions, enabling me to offer profound insights and support to those in need.